 Power Pay Payment Processors: We Help You with EMV Card Technology

 If you’re a bricks-and-mortar retailer interested in implementing EMV card readers, contact Power Pay Payment Processors today.
 We offer affordable, state-of-the-art EMV card readers that will keep your customers’ data secure and reduce your fraud liability.
-Power Pay makes setting up a merchant account fast and easy – you can begin accepting credit cards in as little as a day!
+Power Pay makes setting up a credit card merchant services fast and easy – you can begin accepting credit cards in as little as a day!
 There are no hidden fees, and we’ve got some of the lowest rates in the industry.
 Call us today at 1-800-483-8815 to learn more.